idaholab/moose/modules/phase_field/doc/content/source/meshgenerators/SphereSurfaceMeshGenerator.md

-# SphereSurfaceMesh
+# SphereSurfaceMeshGenerator

-!syntax description /Mesh/SphereSurfaceMesh
+!syntax description /Mesh/SphereSurfaceMeshGenerator

 This object generates a 2D mesh approximating the surface of a sphere in 3D space using TRI3 triangle elements.
 Both center and radius of the sphere may be specified.